Mom, it’s time for the Quiz (and my timely announcements, of course).

 For this month’s quiz I vote for Ledum.

-Well, Maria….I’m not saying Ledum wouldn’t have worked or is a bad choice, but it’s the not the one that was picked.
+Well, Maria….I’m not saying Ledum wouldn’t have worked or is a bad choice, but it’s not the one I picked.
 What are the elements of the case?

 - the color red

 - better cold applications and, needless to say…

 If I am wrong I will try again 🙂

 Thank you!
 You mean the Blatta article?
 Tidbits 74?